Saint Paul Union Depot: Restoration and return of passenger service

 In 2005, the Ramsey County Regional Railroad Authority secured funding to renovate the station as an intermodal transit hub served by Amtrak trains, Metro Transit light rail, and intercity bus lines.

 In June 2009, the Ramsey County Board approved purchasing the depot headhouse for $8.2 million, to serve as a METRO Green Line light rail station and for future passenger rail use.
 In 2010, USPS moved most of the truck operations to a bulk mail processing center in Eagan, Minnesota, making way for rehabilitation of the depot as a rail hub.
 Demolition of the Postal Service building that blocked track access to the station began in mid-March 2011.
 The USPS ramp cut all the way across the train deck and blocked the ability for tracks to be installed, so the ramp was modified during restoration to make a roughly right-angle turn to access new bus platforms on the north end of the train deck while freeing up room for a few tracks to be restored on the south end.

 The renovation was completed in late November 2012 at a cost of $243 million, of which $35 million was provided by the US government through the TIGER program.
 The renovated station re-opened to the public on December 8, 2012.

-The first Amtrak train to service Saint Paul Union Depot was the westbound Empire Builder which stopped at the station at 11:30pm on May 7, 2014, 70 minutes late heading en route to Seattle and Portland.
-Officials welcomed the first passengers to depart the train at the depot.
+The first Amtrak train to service Saint Paul Union Depot was the westbound Empire Builder on May 7, 2014, with its eastbound counterpart stopping the next day. service began on May 21, 2024, with St. Paul as its western terminus.